keithtkto/wdi_project1_game/README.md

 * Block screen - dropdown block screen if game need to be paused
 * Restart game - restart game (does not refresh scores)
 * Pass - Allow field agents to pass their turn (only available to field agents
-* Refresh color - refresh tied to the codenames (please only use at the beginning of each mission (rounds)
+* Refresh color - refresh tied to the codenames (only available at the beginning of each mission (rounds)
-* Refresh words - refresh codenames (please only use at the beginning of each mission (rounds)
+* Refresh words - refresh codenames (only available at the beginning of each mission (rounds)

-##Warning

-Please do not use refresh color or the refresh words botton mid round.
-It will disrupt the game play.
-However, you can always Restart game to refresh the round.

 ##Help!!
 If you decide to start from round one, please restart the page.